mauriciolauffer/openui5-smart-mockserver/README.md

 # openui5-smart-mockserver
 An extended and smarter version of UI5 MockServer for meaningful mock data.

-OpenUI5 Smart MockServer uses the open source library Faker.js to generate meaningful fake data.
+OpenUI5 Smart MockServer uses the open source library Faker.js to generate better fake data for testing your app or for a demo.
 You can use any available method in [Faker.js](https://github.com/marak/Faker.js/#api-methods).

 *Regular MockServer:* just a bunch of texts and numbers [<img src="mockserver.png">](https://raw.githubusercontent.com/mauriciolauffer/openui5-smart-mockserver/master/mockserver.png)